rloterh/Calculator/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This is the third milestone of the calculator project, and it emocompasses the styling of the calculator app.
+This is the third milestone of the calculator project, and it emcompasses the styling of the calculator app.

 ## Library Directory 📙